ck-is-vexing/63600C-V5RC/README.md

 63600C XXXX Xxxx Xxxx 2025/2026 Repository

-The code in this repository is used for competitive XXX Xxxxxxxx Censored to avoid showing up in Web Search Results
+The code in this repository is used for competitive XXX Xxxxxxxx.
+Censored to avoid showing up in Web Search Results